 For bridal party photos, we used the old farmhouse, and then waltzed down to the historic barn for more bridal party photos and family formals.
 I love the texture of wood being used as a backdrop.

 The reception was held at the Conservancy’s Gudelsky Environmental Education Center conveniently located on the grounds.
 The head table was placed beneath large windows and natural light flowed in to aid in lighting the reception.

 We ventured out for golden hour couples photos, using the deck on the education center, and walking down to the old barn and open field next to it.
 Their sunset photos are still some of my favorites.

 The day concluded with a sparkler send off, and it was then the rain finally began.
 I quickly gathered my gear and ran to my car, so thankful the rain had waited for them.
-I was immensely relieved to have had such a lovely day with two incredibly lovely people complete with sunshine, laughter, and nearly tangible love.
-It’s an absolute honor to be chosen as someone’s wedding photographer.
+I was immensely relieved to have had such a lovely day with two incredibly lovely people.
+Complete with sunshine, laughter, and nearly tangible love.
+It’s an absolute honor to be chosen as a wedding photographer.

 GET IN TOUCH

 I’d love to chat with you about your wedding planning!
 Please send me an inquiry and I will get back to you soon so we can set up a virtual meeting at your earliest convenience.
 Wanna make it official?
 Place a non-refundable deposit of 25% to reserve your day on my schedule.